Turnout

 After submitting your application for disability benefits, it’s natural to wonder what comes next.
 Here’s what you can expect:

-1. Processing Time: We understand that waiting can be stressful.
-The Social Security Administration (SSA) typically takes about 3 to 6 months to make an initial decision on your request.
+1. Timeline: We understand that waiting can be stressful.
+The Social Security Administration (SSA) typically provides updates on your request.
 Keep in mind, this timeline can vary depending on how complex your case is and how quickly they can gather the necessary medical evidence.

-2. Possible Outcomes: You might receive one of three outcomes: an approval, a denial, or a request for more information.
-If your request is denied, remember that you have the right to contest the decision within 60 days, plus an additional 5 days for mail processing.
+2. Possible Outcomes: You may receive an approval, a denial, or a request for more information.
+If your request is denied, remember that you have 60 days to appeal, plus an additional 5 days for mail processing.
 It’s common to feel overwhelmed, but you’re not alone in this.

 3. Follow-Up: Staying informed about your submission status is crucial.
-You can easily check this through your SSA account or by calling them directly.
+You can check online or by calling them directly.
 We encourage you to respond promptly to any requests for further information, as delays can impact your case.

-4. Receiving Assistance: If your application is approved, you’ll receive a notice detailing your entitlements and the start date.
-Just a heads up, there’s usually a five-month waiting period before benefits begin, which is standard for Social Security Disability Insurance (SSDI) claims.
+4. Approval Details: If your application is approved, you will receive information about the payment amount and the start date.
+Just a heads up, there’s usually a five-month waiting period, which is standard for Social Security Disability Insurance (SSDI) claims.

 Turnout is here to support you every step of the way.
-While we don’t provide legal representation, our trained nonlawyer advocates are ready to help you navigate the complexities of your SSD claims.
+While we don’t provide legal representation, our trained nonlawyer staff can help navigate the complexities of your SSD claims.
 We offer tools and services designed to assist you.
-For more information on what to expect after applying, check out the SSA's approval process page.
-Remember, you are not alone in this journey.
+For more information on what to expect after applying, check out our resources.
+Remember, you are not alone.

 Each box represents a step in the process after applying for disability benefits.
 Follow the arrows to see how each step leads to the next, helping you understand what to expect and how to navigate your application.